marioizquierdo/mario-redis-lock/README.md

   * [Redis](http://redis.io/) >= 2.6.12
   * [redis gem](https://rubygems.org/gems/redis) >= 3.0.5

-  * Because it uses the new syntax for SET to easily implement the robust algorithm described in the [SET command documentation](http://redis.io/commands/set).
+The required versions are because I use the new syntax for the SET command to easily implement the robust algorithm described in the [SET command documentation](http://redis.io/commands/set).

 To install with bundler, add this line to your application's Gemfile: